rafald1/advent_of_code_2021/README.md

 ### [Day 10](https://adventofcode.com/2021/day/10)
 This was a straightforward and enjoyable puzzle.
 I used HashMaps to store symbol pairs and score values.
 It seems like a good time to take a break from solving puzzles and spend some time learning new tricks.

+### Update #2
+I added two GitHub workflows: one for fmt and Clippy, and another for testing on different operating systems.
+One of the tests failed on Windows OS due to the problematic code `.split_once("\n\n")`, which I have since fixed.
+I also added branch protection rules for the main branch.
+Additionally, I got sidetracked and spent some time learning about property testing and the Proptest framework.